 One-On-One Sobriety Coach

-Arguably the most expensive option on this list, private sobriety coaches are more commonly known in the celebrity world.
+Arguably the most expensive option on this list, private sobriety coaches is more commonly known in the celebrity world.
 However, these specialized coaches are steadily growing in popularity; they’re utilized across the country in a number of recovery scenarios.
 Support during recovery is a crucial component.
 Particularly if the recovering addict is single, or lives in another state or country than their immediate family, hiring a private sobriety coach is an investment.
-From 24-hour access and care to accompanying a recovering addict on an errand, sobriety coaches are available on a weekly, daily or even on a live-in basis.
-Through this intimate form of recovery program, sobriety coaches teach new routines and practices to prevent their clients from giving into temptations found in everyday social situations.
+From 24-hour access and care to accompanying a recovering addict on an errand, sobriety coaches are available on a weekly, daily, or even on a live-in basis.
+Through this intimate form of recovery program, sobriety coaches teach new routines and practices to prevent their clients from giving in to temptations found in everyday social situations.
 Designed for the rich (because no insurance plan covers this), it’s fast becoming a trend in the world of the rich and famous.

 Getting Help at The District